 Limit

-Risk of tampering
+Risk of falsification

 Urine sampling requires a more controlled protocol.
 Cup formats with temperature control help limit some substitution or dilution attempts.